Slash raises $100M Series C at a $1.4B valuation

 Grand Rapids and the credit union advantage

-What member-owned actually means for your money
+What member-owned actually means

-This structure also changes how lending works.
-LMCU's mortgage rates are typically 10 to 25 basis points below comparable bank products in the Michigan market, and the credit union's auto loan rates consistently rank among the lowest in the state.
-The trade-off is a smaller branch network and less sophisticated digital tools compared to national banks, though LMCU has invested heavily in mobile banking and online account management in recent years.
+Credit unions are cooperatives.
+Every depositor is a member and an owner, and profits are returned in the form of lower loan rates, higher deposit yields, and reduced fees.
+LMCU doesn't have shareholders demanding quarterly earnings growth, which means it can price products more favorably than publicly traded banks.
+Mortgage rates typically run 10 to 25 basis points below comparable bank products in the Michigan market, and auto loan rates consistently rank among the lowest in the state.
+The trade-off is a smaller branch network and less sophisticated digital tools than national banks, though LMCU has invested in mobile banking in recent years.

 High-yield accounts are great — until your business outgrows them

-Slash handles ACH, wires, and cards from one account - so you can focus on what actually moves the needle.
+Slash handles ACH, wires, and cards from one account — so you can focus on growing your business.

 Browse routing numbers